dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 | -------------------------------------------------------- | ------------------------------------------------------------ |
 | ![media/SceneNoShadows.png](media/SceneNoShadows.png)  | ![media/SceneWithShadows.png](media/SceneWithShadows.png)  |

-In the case of a directional light, shadows effect in a scene can spawn on a large view range hence requiring a special treatment to improve their realism.
+In the case of a directional light, shadows effect in a scene can spawn on a large view range.
+This means they require special treatment to improve their realism.

 ### Cascades

-The technique used for directional light shadows is called cascaded shadow mapping and consist in rendering depth of occluders objects from the point-of-view of the light to a texture and then rendering the scene taking into account this occluder information.
+The technique used for directional light shadows is **cascaded shadow mapping**.
+This consists in rendering depth of occluders objects from the point of view of the light to a texture, then rendering the scene, taking the occluder information into account.

 The cascade term implies that multiple textures are used to slice the depth range from the camera point-of-view, allocating more pixels for the view space closer to the camera.